Modern History Playlist

 Fun Facts

-Annie Besant was once a socialist and atheist in Britain before turning to theosophy.
+Annie Besant was once a prominent socialist and atheist in Britain before her conversion to Theosophy, showcasing her dramatic ideological journey.

-The Adyar Library and Research Centre, established by the Society, holds rare manuscripts in Sanskrit, Pali, and other languages.
+The Adyar Library and Research Centre, established by the Society, is a global repository of rare manuscripts in Sanskrit, Pali, and other Oriental languages.

 Mains Key Points